-US safety board to meet on Southwest engine blow up that killed a woman
+US safety board meets on deadly Southwest engine explosion

-WASHINGTON (Reuters) - The U.S. National Transportation Safety Board (NTSB) will meet on Tuesday to determine the probable cause of the April 2018 engine failure of Southwest Airlines Co flight 1380 that killed a passenger who was partially sucked out the window.
+The National Transportation Safety Board is meeting to consider the cause of a deadly engine failure on a Southwest Airlines flight last year.

 Continue Reading Below